ShawnTSH1229/ShawnTSH1229.github.io/source/_posts/Virtual-Shadow-Map-In-XEngine.md

     <img src="/resource/vsm_project/image/indirect_cmd_layout.png" width="50%" height="50%">
 </p>

-After that, we allocate the command data on the application side.
-It contains the GPU address of the buffer, information about the vertex buffer and index buffer, as well as information about the object mesh.
-In the final step, initialize the scene command buffer with the data allocated above and create an empty culled command buffer with the same size as the scene command buffer.
-The culled command buffer is a collection of commands used in shadow map rendering after GPU culling.
+After that, on the application side, the command data, containing the GPU address of the buffer, information about the vertex/index buffer and information associated with the object mesh, is allocated.
+In the final step, initialize the scene command buffer with the data allocated above and create an empty culled command buffer, a collection of commands used in shadow map rendering after GPU culling, with the same size as the scene command buffer.

 ```cpp
 std::vector<XRHICommandData> RHICmdData;